Please email the following to JournalEditor@astro.org:

 Conduct and attend meetings

-The EIC will lead an annual editorial board meeting in conjunction with the ASTRO Annual Meeting.
+The EIC will lead an annual editorial board meeting in conjunction with the ASTRO Annual Meeting, and may conduct additional editorial board meetings remotely during the course of the year.
 The EIC will facilitate discussion about the direction of the journal, ideas for improvement, technology and other innovations, and make recommendations for creating a positive impact on all facets of the journal.
+The EIC will participate in quarterly meetings with the EICs of the Red Journal and PRO and ASTRO staff, and will meet with the ASTRO Managing Editor on a regular basis to ensure all journal processes and initiatives are progressing.
 The EIC may attend other meetings as requested by ASTRO.

 An annual stipend is available for the Editor-in-Chief.